GerryDazoo/Slinger/README.txt

 Windows Notes
     There is a windows executable now available so you don't need to do a python install but your welcome to run the python code directly if you want.
 I used cygwin Python on my Windows box but any windows python program should work.
-You'll need flask, requests and netifaces module for python.
+You'll need flask and netifaces module for python.
 See note about netifaces and flask above. make a folder "slingbox" somewhere
     copy "slinbox_server.py, config.ini and RunSling.bat to the slingbox folder #
     if you want to have the server start automatically on boot make a shortcut to RunSling.bat in the Startup folder